Nakama3942/mighty_logger/docs/APPLYING.md

 The standard text buffer manually changes the console output, but the basic one does not.
 But also the base one does not have any buffer display functionality at all.
 The programmer must manually retrieve the content and form the display.

+There are two options for the development of events:
 1. First, a buffer is created:
 	- Create a buffer (and configure if it's a console one)
     - Create a logger (it will pull up the buffer itself)